Semester in France

 - Review the information on this website to familiarize yourself with this program.

-- Fill out the application and send to Bro.
+- Download and save the blank application to your computer.
+After filling out and saving the information, send to Bro.
 Pigott - email@example.com.

 Please note: Print out the Assumption of Risk and Release Waiver and the Consent to Treatment forms, sign, and turn in to Bro.
 Pigott in Ricks 262J.